 The Pardes Institute of Jewish Studies and the 9Adar Project invite rabbis, educators and community leaders to lead an intriguing 60-90 minute event called “Mahloket Matters: How to Disagree Constructively: The Sanhedrin Way.”
 Learn the ancient Sanhedrin’s guidelines for engaging in constructive mahloket (disagreement).
 Practice using these guidelines in a mock-Sanhedrin exercise: “Keep or Cancel?
 You Decide!”

 We have tailor made this project for Synagogues, Campuses and Schools.
 Click here to register for Mahloket Matters: The Sanhedrin Way.

-Individuals, families, schools, congregations, organizations, and businesses all can play critical roles in promoting a culture of constructive conflict and benefit from making their conflicts more constructive.
+In addition to taking part in the Keep or Cancel campaign above, individuals, families, schools, congregations, organizations, and businesses can all play critical roles in promoting a culture of constructive conflict and benefit from making their conflicts more constructive.
 The 9Adar Project makes this easy and effective.